 Cyrus built the Second Temple from 538 to 515 BCE.
 Greeks under Alexander of Macedon, defeated Cyrus’s successor, Xerxes and brought Jerusalem into the Hellenistic world of commerce.
 Peace prevailed in Jerusalem for centuries.

 Jerusalem became a center of commerce for the Hellenistic world, through which many Jews from Jerusalem traded and settled.
 Many settled in Alexandria in Egypt.
 The Jerusalem expats sent annual taxes back to the Temple in Jerusalem.
-This second temple narrowly avoided being destroyed again in 332 BCE when the Jews refused recognize Alexander as a god.
+This second temple narrowly avoided being destroyed again in 332 BCE when the Jews refused to recognize Alexander as a god.

-GREEK GENERAL PTOLEMY, THEN SELEUCID SYRIANS RULED JERUSALEM
+(681BCE) GREEK GENERAL PTOLEMY, THEN SELEUCID SYRIANS RULED JERUSALEM

 When Alexander died in 322 BCE, his generals divvied his empire among them.
 Ptolemy I, who had his headquarters in Egypt, seized Alexander’s African turf and Judea and Jerusalem.